DraftKings (NASDAQ:DKNG) Updates FY 2021 Earnings Guidance

-DraftKings (NASDAQ:DKNG) updated its FY 2021 earnings guidance on Friday.
+DraftKings (NASDAQ:DKNG) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $1.05 billion-$1.15 billion, compared to the consensus revenue estimate of $1.05 billion.

-A number of equities analysts have commented on the stock.
-Rosenblatt Securities lifted their price objective on shares of DraftKings from $72.00 to $81.00 and gave the stock a buy rating in a research report on Monday, March 15th.
-Morgan Stanley reduced their price objective on shares of DraftKings from $66.00 to $63.00 and set an overweight rating for the company in a research report on Monday, May 17th.
-Craig Hallum reduced their price objective on shares of DraftKings from $70.00 to $60.00 and set a buy rating for the company in a research report on Monday, May 10th.
-Berenberg Bank raised shares of DraftKings from a sell rating to a hold rating and boosted their target price for the company from $41.00 to $42.50 in a research report on Tuesday, May 18th.
-Finally, Sanford C. Bernstein started coverage on shares of DraftKings in a research report on Tuesday, January 26th.
-They issued an outperform rating and a $71.00 target price for the company.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and twenty-one have given a buy rating to the stock.
-The stock currently has an average rating of Buy and a consensus price target of $67.12.

 DraftKings Inc operates as a digital sports entertainment and gaming company in the United States.
 It operates through two segments, Business-to-Consumer and Business-to-Business.
 The company provides users with daily sports, sports betting, and iGaming opportunities.
 It is also involved in the design, development, and licensing of sports betting and casino gaming platform software for online and retail sportsbook, and casino gaming products.